Home

 I must tell you about pasta.
 Pasta is not fattening.
 If you eat too much of any food, you can gain weight.
 But according the USDA, a 1/2 cup serving of cooked pasta contains a mere 99 calories, less than half a gram of fat, and less than 5 milligrams of sodium.

-What about pasta that is whole wheat?
-Is whole wheat pasta better for you than regular pasta?
 Some whole wheat pastas offer slightly more fiber, but if you eat regular pasta with healthy, fiber-rich accompaniments like vegetables and legumes, you’ll get everything you need.
-Besides, a lot of pasta lovers do not care for its taste or texture.
+Besides, some pasta lovers do not care for its taste or texture.